-Embroidery Freehand on Vintage Kenmore Sewing Machines
+Embroidery on Kenmore Super High Shank Sewing Machines

 Many people want to learn to embroider on vintage Kenmore sewing machines, and want to know which foot to use, if any.